devp19/devp19/README.md

 ```

 ### What I'm working on
-Currently I'm working on a platform called RepoDex which is a student-friendly, accessible research paper “publishing” platform that gives students the opportunity to stand out among millions, review and edit papers, and connect with PHD level researchers.
+Currently I'm working on [@Repo-Dex](https://github.com/Repo-Dex), a student-friendly, accessible research paper “publishing” platform that gives students the opportunity to stand out among millions, review and edit papers, and connect with PHD level researchers.
 Designed to foster a collaborative academic community, RepoDex allows users to showcase their research, achievements, and certifications in a dynamic online portfolio.

 ### Languages